gcanti/gcanti.github.io/_drafts/2014-10-29-understanding-react-and-reimplementing-it-from-scratch-part-2.md

 - create the HTML (optimizations like DOM diff will be discussed in the next article)
 - retrieve the events
-- insert HTML into the DOM
+- insert the HTML into the DOM
 - attach the events to the DOM

 **Unmounting**

 - detach the events from the DOM
-- remove the DocumentFragment from the DOM
+- remove the fragment from the DOM

-But there is a problem with the attaching / detaching process: views output UVDOM trees and events can be deeply nested in the tree structure.
+But there is a problem with the attaching / detaching process: views output UVDOM trees and the related events can be deeply nested in the tree structure.
 How can I retrieve the events without losing the information about which node they are attached to?
 I need a deterministic way to traverse the tree and put an identifier (`data-id`) on its nodes.
 This is a simple algorithm:

 - the root has `data-id = '.0'`
-- if a node has `data-id = x` then its `i`-th child has `data-id = x + '.' + i`
+- if a node has `data-id = x` then its `i`-th child has `data-id = x + '.' + (i - 1)`

 Example: